iAvoe/iAvoe/README.md

   - AAA stands for Authenticaion, Authorization, Accounting
   - Currently studying: .NET programming with advanced Windows Forms (via PSScript)

-###### Enterprise networking joke #1:
- 1. Separate LANs with VLAN so the LAN splits
- 2. Implement inter-VLAN routing so they reunites

-###### Enterprise networking joke #2:
- - The term "high-availability" is basically a DJ Khaled meme:
-   1. another one (IPMI / redundant PSU)
-   2. another one (DRBD)
-   3. another one (Heartbeat / failover)
-   4. another one (HSRP / VRRP)
-   5. another one (ISP Redundancy, Canadians actually needs this)
-   6. an---d another one (Cross-Region or cloud disaster recovery backup)

-###### Idea for a DHCP trap security measure:
- - For extra-secure organizations
- - New device (ID-ed by MAC address occurance counter VS average occurance):
-   - Gets assigned to a trap-like address pool
-   - Where ex-ACL (extended access list) blocks most of protocols and access to organization devices
- - This should be a low cost measure that just work without special software or hardware, but some tuning is needed
- - The networking specialist / Operator needs to check the trap address pool at work
- - This idea could turn to be a facepalm, or someone probably would already have it implemented and it's just that me not knowing

 ###### Reads:
   - CVE-2019-3753, CVE-2018-8641, CVE-2019-14615, CVE-2019-1378, CVE-2021-27070, CVE-2021-36945, CVE-2021-42297, CVE-2021-43211